-I was also lucky enough to go on work placement with Egmont Publishing in April which gave me lots of insight into being a designer on a day-to-day basis.
+I was also lucky enough to go on a work placement at Egmont Publishing which gave me lots of insight into being a designer on a day-today basis.
 The placement really opened my eyes to areas of the industry that I previously thought were closed to me, as well as professional industry standards and practices, all of which I feel is great knowledge to have as a graduate.